Chief Executive Officer and Founder of CurlShoppe

 Chief Visual Officer and Partner of CurlShoppe

-Most people probably would've been devastated, but Row had always been very care free when it came to her hair.
-So what does a care free person do when their hair starts to break off?
+Most people probably would've been devastated, but I have always been very carefree when it comes to my hair.
+So what does a carefree person do when their hair starts to break off?
 Chop it all off, obviously.
-Growing out her hair was a long and tedious process with what seemed like an extremely long "awkward phase", but it gave Row a fresh start to really learn the best way to take care of her curls and to in turn, love her curls.
+Growing out my hair was a long and tedious process with what seemed like an extremely long "awkward phase", but it gave me a fresh start and a chance to really learn the best way to take care of my curls and to in turn, love my curls.